 I am always looking for trustworthy, responsible sitters for my kids whether young adult, middle-aged adult or older.

 Obviously, the holidays involve traveling for most people.
-If you are going to be staying home, consider offering to pet sit while owners are out of town.
+If you are going to be staying home, consider offering pet sit while owners are out of town.

 Additionally, many parents have work parties and other holiday parties that require them to find a sitter.